SalomePlatform/adao/doc/en/ref_algorithm_3DVAR.rst

 allows to improve the estimation of *a posteriori* error covariances.
 This extension is obtained by using the "E3DVAR" variant of the filtering algorithm :ref:`section_ref_algorithm_EnsembleKalmanFilter`.

+Note that observation and evolution error statistics are assumed to be Gaussian.
+So, in the particular case where the observation operator :math:`H` is linear, this algorithm is strictly equivalent to optimal interpolation (OI).
+What's more, it performs both minimum variance estimation (MV or "*Minimum Variance* estimator") and maximum a posteriori estimation (MAP or "*Maximum A Posteriori* estimator"), which coincide in this particular case.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo12.rst